 The Metropolitan Borough of Wirral is located in north-west England and lies on the low-lying peninsula with the Mersey Estuary to the north and the Dee Estuary to the south.
-Wirral is approximately 157sq kilometres with a population of 319,783 according to the 2011 census.
-Chester and Cheshire West borough borders Wirral to the south east.
+Wirral is approximately 157sq kilometres with a population of 319,783 according to the 2011 census7.
+The Borough of Cheshire West and Chester borders Wirral to the south east.

-The borough has extensive residential areas near the coast and inland watercourses which primarily lie along the Mersey coast to the north of Wirral and east of the M53, including port development at Twelve Quays and Birkenhead Docks.
+The Borough of Wirral has extensive residential areas near the coast and inland watercourses which primarily lie along the Mersey coast to the north of Wirral and east of the M53, including port development at Twelve Quays and Birkenhead Docks.
 West of the M53 the Borough comprises of small villages and towns separated by areas of Greenbelt.